rich98/STEM-Series-3_word_passgen/README.md

 # 3_word_passgen

-## NOTICE: This tool is not endoursed by the NCSC or any other goverment or commercial entity but takes inspiration from NCSC publicly avalaiable informatiom.

 # Password Generator

 This is a simple password generator script written in Python.
 It uses the Tkinter library for the GUI and generates passwords that consist of three words, each word starts with a uppercase letter the password will have a special character, and a two-digit number.